History of the Order of the Arrow: Becoming an official BSA program

-By the 1930s, the Boy Scouts of America had become a powerful national organization with 1,181,227 scouts and scouters in 1929.
+By 1929, the Boy Scouts of America had 1,181,227 scouts and scouters as members.
 It had proven itself to the Americans public and received the support of many in Congress and the President (President Hoover was Honorary President of BSA).
 It had also received the support of churches.
 The following Protestant Churches supported the movement: the Northern Baptist Convention, the United Lutheran Church in America and the Presbyterian Church (USA) in 1918, The Congregational Churches and Methodist Church in 1919 and the Southern Baptist Convention in 1923.
 Support from the Catholic Church started in 1917, when several archbishops endorsed Scouting.
 Jewish support was slow but also increased over the years.
 The Church of Jesus Christ of Latter-day Saints (Mormons) were among the first to support the new Scouting organization.

 According to the 1929 Annual Report of the Boy Scouts of America:

 "[..]49.4% of the scout troops in America were affiliated with churches as parent institutions at the time.
 National and local church organizations of all faiths have given liberal support to the extension of scouting and the promotion of a more effective correlation of the scout program with the church program."

 Throughout the 1930s, the Order of the Arrow worked diligently to remove the offending terminology from its early years that could offend religious groups (specifically Christian churches) and replace it with words associated with Native American lore instead.
 This was an essential step on the path to become an official program of the Boy Scouts of America who wished to maintain its close relationship with churches.